This year, viewing of the eta-Aquarids Meteor Shower will be limited by the Moon.

-The eta-Aquarids Meteor Shower is active from 19th April to 28th May with the peak happening on 6th May.
-It’s predicted that there will be up to 30 meteors per hour at the peak of activity.
-It’s worth trying to see this meteor shower on the nights either side.
+The Eta Aquarids are active from 19th April to 28th May, peaking on 6th May.
+It’s predicted that there will be up to 40 meteors per hour at the peak of activity.
+It’s also worth trying to see this meteor shower on the nights either side.

 What is a meteor shower?